 things to consider

-Here at Keith Stern Roofing, we're Orange Park, FL's go-to specialist for all your roofing needs.
-We're here to not only provide effective roofing services but help to educate you about best roofing practices and more.
+Keith Stern Roofing is Clay County's go-to specialist for all your roofing needs.
+We're here to not only provide efficient roofing services, but also to help educate you the consumer about best roofing practices in general.

 Does the contractor have a permanent place of business?